TeddyRandby/cgab/README.md

     'hello!':print
 end
 ```
-The expression in brackets is used to create a specialization for the message on that type.
+The expression in `[]` is used to create a specialized implementation of the message for that type.
-In this example, the values of the Dog and Person shapes are used to instantiate a specific handler.
+In this example, the values of the Dog and Person shapes are used to specialize the message `:speak`.
 Now we can write polymorphic code like this:
 ```
 animal = getMammal() # This could be a person or a dog